Contractor-x/ETHICAL-HACKING-COOKBOOKS/Password Craking/Readme.md

 🧠 Share your templates and help sharpen the collective mind of the community.

 ⚠️ Big lists = big size.
 GitHub’s 25MB limit applies—use cloud links if needed.

+---

+# 🐉 Hydra – The Login Cracker
+Brute-force online services with speed and stealth. 🔓
+Hydra is perfect for SSH, FTP, HTTP, and more.

+🔹 Includes: Module usage, syntax examples, evasion tactics, and output parsing.
+💡 Know a tricky target?
+Share your experience and custom scripts!

+⚠️ Wordlists and dumps may exceed 25MB—external links are your friend!